 Be transported to New Orleans for a night with this creole inspired chicken and andouille sausage gumbo.
 Made with bell peppers, celery and onion, which is termed the holy trinity in cajun cuisine.
-Served with rice.
+And no gumbo is complete without a big spoonful of rice.
+With my helpful step by step instructions and photos, you'll be a gumbo making pro in no time.

 This recipe was first published on November 30, 2017.

-When I close my eyes when eating this gumbo I am transported straight to the French Quarter in New Orleans, Louisiana hearing that good music and smelling those sweet cajun and creole smells.
+I close my eyes while eating this gumbo and I am instantly transported to the French Quarter in New Orleans, Louisiana.
+This is, hands down, the best gumbo I've ever had.

 Jump to: